Prepare for the 2021-2022 Immunization Season with EQUIPP®.

 The Annual Influenza Vaccination Measure focuses on the influenza vaccination rate for health plan patients 18 years or older.
 It coordinates medical claims data with pharmacy data to calculate a performance score (to help account for your patients who may have already received the vaccination through their provider office).
 Members are attributed to the pharmacy filling the majority of their medications.

 Track Your Vax Using the Annual Influenza Vaccination Patient Designation

 EQUIPP® has the ability to show if a patient has received a flu vaccine by displaying a designation in each measure that these patients are currently outliers.
 This fits directly into the pharmacist’s workflow and draws attention to immunize those patients who may be at higher risk of flu related complications and hospitalizations.

 With the designations above, pharmacists are able to understand at a glance if a patient has had a flu shot already or if one should be administered.

-Help your communities stay healthy by giving vaccinations at your pharmacy.
-The EQuIPP™ Educational Video “Immunization Measures Explained” offers a few strategy tips for you and your pharmacy staff to increase vaccinations.
-It also briefly discusses the CDC adult vaccination guidelines.
-Click to watch the video, which is part of the EQuIPP™ Educational Video Library.
+Our “Immunization Measures Explained” educational video offers a few strategy tips for you and your pharmacy staff to increase vaccinations and briefly discusses the CDC adult vaccination guidelines.
+Check it out.